-As a practitioner of Asian medicine, Amma Therapy and holistic nutrition, I am continually amazed at how simple dietary shifts can have the most profound effects on client’s conditions–whether young or old.
-Fiber is also a primary recommendation in the treatment of diseases like diabetes, IBS, Crohn’s and obesity.
-Trendy diets also play a role in decline of colon and rectal health.
-Especially those that t or vilify or eliminate fibrous foods rich in complex carbohydrates like whole grains, lentils, legumes and vegetables play in this disease.
-It may be too soon to tell that just yet, but I do know that Americans don’t eat enough fiber.
+As a practitioner of Asian medicine, Amma Therapy and holistic nutrition, I am continually amazed at how simple dietary shifts can have the most profound effects on client’s conditions – whether young or old.
+Fiber is one of the simplest things clients can add to their diet and create better digestive and overall health.
+Fiber is also a primary recommendation in the treatment of diseases like diabetes, IBS, Crohn’s and obesity, and trendy diets that leave out fiber rich foods may be contributing to the overall decline of colon and rectal health in our society.
+It may be too soon to tell just yet, but I do know that most Americans don’t get enough fiber.
+So watch out for fashionable diets that curb or eliminate fibrous foods rich in complex carbohydrates like whole grains, lentils, legumes and vegetables which are vital for colon health.

 What is fiber?